iHoudi/Pynance/README.md

      1. I will be adding this(^) in the next build update.
     2. It doesn't always handle incorrect inputs nicely.
      1. I will be adding 'try'...' except' for these(^) cases

+0.2.1 (02/16/2020): Fixed issues with handling invalid inputs - Updates:
+1. 'main.py' has been reworked to handle invalid inputs.

+2. 'file_creator.py' received changes to grammar for "fields."

+3. Current issues or bugs -
+    1. There is no validation that the file supplied is the one expected.